-- Project level HRA will need to check the site design and ensure urbanisation effects and any other issues relating to the particular close proximity to the Stour and Orwell Estuaries SPA/Ramsar are addressed (above and beyond the requirement to contribute to the RAMs), such that adverse effects on integrity are ruled out, alone or in-combination - The layout should support the wildlife corridor function of the railway line and strengthen the local ecological network by enhancement of onsite habitats adjacent to this feature.
-As such any residential lighting scheme should be designed to prevent light spillage into this area; - An ecological appraisal of this site should be undertaken prior to any clearance of vegetation, along with any specific surveys highlighted in the report; - Contamination assessment required and mitigation delivered to address any findings; - A site-specific Flood Risk Assessment will be required taking into account the findings of the Ipswich SFRA October 2020 through appropriate mitigation (see SFRA Section 10) and a site- wide surface water management strategy will be required (see SFRA Section 9.7 and Appendix A, Map 11B); - Noise from the adjacent railway line will require appropriate mitigation; - Any permission will require an archaeological condition, subject to development details.
+project level HRA will need to check the site design and ensure urbanisation effects and any other issues relating to the particular close proximity to the Stour and Orwell Estuaries SPA/Ramsar are addressed (above and beyond the requirement to contribute to the RAMs), such that adverse effects on integrity are ruled out, alone or in-combination;

+- the layout should support the wildlife corridor function of the railway line and strengthen the local ecological network by enhancement of onsite habitats adjacent to this feature.
+As such any residential lighting scheme should be designed to prevent light spillage into this area; - an Ecological Appraisal of this site should be undertaken prior to any clearance of vegetation, along with any specific surveys highlighted in the report; - Contaminated Land Assessment required and mitigation delivered to address any findings; - a site-specific Flood Risk Assessment will be required taking into account the findings of the Ipswich SFRA October 2020 through appropriate mitigation (see SFRA Section 10) and a site wide Surface Water Management Strategy will be required (see SFRA Section 9.7 and Appendix A, Map 11B); - noise from the adjacent railway line will require appropriate mitigation; - any permission will require an archaeological condition, subject to development details.
 This site is in the vicinity of Palaeolithic deposits, including the SSSI of the Stoke Bone Bed (IPS 163, IPS 468).
-It will require desk-based assessment in the first instance; - Transport Assessment is required including consideration of the possibility of providing a pedestrian and cycle link through to Wherstead Road from the existing housing to the west and improve the appearance of the subway; - The allocation is within 250m of the access to the safeguarded minerals facility; and - The site features a steep rise in topography from Wherstead Road, which would require careful consideration in the development of this site, to avoid the erection of buildings on site levels which would overshadow or dominate the existing development.
+It will require desk-based assessment in the first instance; - a Transport Assessment is required including consideration of the possibility of providing a pedestrian and cycle link through to Wherstead Road from the existing housing to the west and improve the appearance of the subway; - the allocation is within 250m of the access to the safeguarded minerals facility; and - the site features a steep rise in topography from Wherstead Road, which would require careful consideration in the development of this site, to avoid the erection of buildings on site levels which would overshadow or dominate the existing development.

-IP089 Waterworks Street 0.31 23 90dph less 5 existing
+IP089 Waterworks Street 0.31ha 23 homes 90dph less 5

+existing units

-units (DM23a lower
+(DM23a lower end of

-end of range)
+range)

-- The site is partly within Central Conservation Area and adjacent to listed buildings and requires a proportionate heritage impact assessment; - Development proposals therefore must have due regard to the sensitive historic context of this allocation site and include a frontage onto Waterworks Street; - Tree Preservation Orders are in place on the site, these will require tree protection works during construction, other mature trees should be retained (an application for tree works may be required); - Contamination assessment required and mitigation delivered to address any findings; - Travel Plan and Transport Assessment required because of proximity to a AQMA; - A site-wide surface water management strategy will be required because of surface water flooding in the locality (see Ipswich SFRA October 2020 Section 9.7 and Appendix A, Map 11B); - An Archaeological Assessment would be required because this site is a large area on the edge of the Anglo-Saxon and Medieval core and within the Area of Archaeological Importance (IPS 413); - In addition, the buildings are known to have supported bat species and therefore a bat survey including assessment of potential bat roosting features of the lime tree on the site is required; and - A scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8.
+- the site is partly within Central Conservation Area and adjacent to listed buildings and requires a proportionate Heritage Impact Assessment; - development proposals therefore must have due regard to the sensitive historic context of this allocation site and include a frontage onto Waterworks Street; - Tree Preservation Orders are in place on the site, these will require tree protection works during construction, other mature trees should be retained (an application for tree works may be required); - Contaminated Land Assessment required and mitigation delivered to address any findings; - Travel Plan and Transport Assessment required because of proximity to an Air Quality Management Area; - a site wide Surface Water Management Strategy will be required because of surface water flooding in the locality (see Ipswich SFRA October 2020 Section 9.7 and Appendix A, Map 11B); - an Archaeological Assessment would be required because this site is a large area on the edge of the Anglo-Saxon and medieval core and within the Area of Archaeological Importance (IPS 413); - in addition, the buildings are known to have supported bat species and therefore a bat survey including assessment of potential bat roosting features of the lime tree on the site is required; and - a scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8.

-IP096 Car Park Handford Road East 0.22 22 100dph (DM23a lower end of range)
+IP096 Car Park Handford Road East 0.22ha 22 homes 100dph

+(DM23a

+lower end of

+\